 Will we know our loved ones in HEAVEN?

-Answer: Interestingly, though many believe upon death we'll be taken to heaven to be with the ones we loved, the truth is it will come down to us!
+Answer: Interestingly, though many believe upon death we will all be taken to heaven to be with the ones we loved, the truth is it will come down to us!
 The scriptures teach that God's throne will eventually come to earth.
 Revelation 21 states that a new heaven (the sky surrounding the earth) and a new earth will be created by God.
 He will also miraculously create a new version of Jerusalem that will come down right from the sky and be put right on the earth itself (see Revelation 21:1 - 4).

-For the first 1,000 years (known as the millennium) we'll live on this earth (and not in heaven) but we will also recognize each other:
+For the first 1,000 years (known as the millennium) we will not only live on this earth (and not in heaven) but we will also recognize each other.

 "They came to life and reigned with Christ a thousand years . . .
 This is the first resurrection.
 Blessed and holy are those who have part in the first resurrection.
-The second death has no power over them, but they will be priests of God and of Christ and will reign with him for a thousand years. " (Revelation 20:4 -6)
+(Revelation 20:4 - 5)